Home Home

 Completion Requirements

 The Sociology minor requires 25 credits.
-All courses must be completed with a minimum grade of 2.0.
+All courses in the minor must be completed with a cumulative 2.
+0 GPA.
 At least 15 credits must be from upper-division courses.
 No more than 40% of coursework can be counted towards both the Sociology minor and another major or minor.

 • Foundational Sociological Coursework: 10 credits